 How to create Alexa Routines

-Beyond groups, Routines can provide a degree of automation.
-Routines is the native Alexa offering, allowing you to associate some actions with trigger phrases, while there's support for third-party scenes too, like a Hue lighting scene or a Harmony remote scene.
+Beyond groups, Routines can provide a degree of automation and solve a lot or little problems to get devices to work together.
+Routines is a native Alexa offering, allowing you to associate some actions with trigger phrases.

 Here's how to setup an Alexa Routine:

 - Go to the menu and select Routines

 - Select the + icon in the top right corner

 - Give the Routine a name